flowdas/cpython/Doc/howto/logging-cookbook.rst

         h.setFormatter(f)
         root.addHandler(h)

-    # 리스너 프로세스 최상위 루프입니다: 큐에서 로그 이벤트(LogRecords)를 기다리고 처리합니다.
-    # LogRecord로 None을 얻으면 종료합니다.
+    # This is the listener process top-level loop: wait for logging events
+    # (LogRecords)on the queue and handle them, quit when you get a None for a
+    # LogRecord.
     def listener_process(queue, configurer):
         configurer()
         while True:
             try:
                 record = queue.get()
-                if record is None:  # 리스너에서 종료 신호로 이 것을 보냅니다. break
+                if record is None:  # We send this as a sentinel to tell the listener to quit. break
                 logger = logging.getLogger(record.name)
-                logger.handle(record)  # 수준 또는 필터 논리가 적용되지 않습니다 - 그대로 보냅니다! except Exception:
+                logger.handle(record)  # No level or filter logic applied - just do it! except Exception:
                 import sys, traceback
                 print('Whoops!
 Problem:', file=sys.stderr)
                 traceback.print_exc(file=sys.stderr)

-    # 이 시연에서 무작위로 선택하는 데 사용되는 배열
+    # Arrays used for random selections in this demo

     LEVELS = [logging.DEBUG, logging.INFO, logging.WARNING,
               logging.ERROR, logging.CRITICAL]